fpga-open-speech-tools/docs/getting_started.md

         - `dos2unix docs/FrOST_Autogen_Config.sh`
 3. From the `[FrOST Repo]` Directory, run `./docs/FrOST_Autogen_Config.sh`

+# An Example Design: The Simple Vector Gain
+## Generating an The Simple Vector Gain Model
+1. Open MATLAB
+2. Navigate to `[FrOST Repos]\simulink_models\config`
+3. Run `pathSetup.m` - This has to be run every time MATLAB is opened.
+4. Open an example model, in this case, `[FrOST Repos]\simulink_models\models\simple_gain_vector\vector_gain.slx`
+5. Click the Run Simulation Button (Green Play Icon) in the toolbar
+6. Change the dropdown left of the Run Simulation button from "Accelerator" to "Normal"
+7. Click the Green Generate VHDL Button in the bottom left of the top level of the design

 ## AWS S3 Bucket and the CLI
 1. Create an [Amazon Web Services](console.aws.amazon.com) Account and Log In
     - FrOST Autogen and FrOST Edge only use features on the [AWS Free Tier](https://aws.amazon.com/free/), which is available for one year.
     - A credit card is required to verify identity.
 AudioLogic is not liable for any charges or other account issues.
 2. Create an [S3 Bucket](https://github.com/fpga-open-speech-tools/utils/tree/dev/s3) using the FrOST CloudFormation Template

-**Optional - Creating an IAM User to upload programming file via the AWS CLI**
+### Optional - Creating an IAM User to upload programming file via the AWS CLI
 The IAM User is a convenient way to automate the uploading of artifacts to S3 using the [AWS Command Line Interface](https://aws.amazon.com/cli/).
 It is not required to use the S3 Bucket with FrOST Edge.
 The following steps provide a simple starting point.
 This is not a complete guide on configuring an IAM user or security.
 3. [Create an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)
     - Go to `IAM` by searching the AWS Services
     - Under IAM Resources, click on `Users`